Bintulu Division: Infrastructure

-Bintulu Division is blessed with good networks of road.
+Bintulu Division has good networks of road.
 Pan-Borneo Highway is a trunk road linking Bintulu to the rest of divisions in Sarawak.
-Bintulu Division is expected to expand rapidly due to Similajau being part of Sarawak Corridor of Renewal Energy regional development and ongoing gas pipeline project from Sabah to Tanjung Kidurong.
+Bintulu Division is expected to expand rapidly due to Similajau being part of Sarawak Corridor of Renewable Energy regional development and ongoing gas pipeline project from Sabah to Tanjung Kidurong.

 Education

 Bintulu Division has a moderate number of public schools.
 Most secondary schools are located at Bintulu district.
 There is only one secondary school for Tatau District.
 As for primary schools, most of them are scattered throughout Bintulu.
 Some of them are located deep in the Bintulu Division's interior to cater for rural students.
 There is one secondary school run privately which is SM Kai Dee, a Chinese education-based school.

-Bintulu Division is home to a public university branch which is Universiti Putra Malaysia (UPM) and various government education institutions such as GIATMARA, IKM and ADTEC.
+Bintulu Division is home to a public university branch which is Universiti Putra Malaysia Sarawak (UPMS) and various government education institutions such as GIATMARA, IKM and ADTEC.
 There is also a private education institution which is Kolej Sendaya.

 Bintulu is a place surrounding by the oil and gas industry.
 The major economy of this city is related to the energy company.
 The institution offering the oil and gas industry is Institut Kemahiran MARA Bintulu.
 IKM Bintulu is a government institution that caters for human capital development in the oil and gas industry.
 The institution can customise according to the industry skill set requirement.

 Healthcare

-Bintulu Division has one government hospital which is Bintulu Hospital and one government policlinic at Bintulu town.
-There are also private-owned hospital such as Columbia-Asia Hospital at Tanjung Kidurong and Bintulu Medical Centre at Bintulu town.
-As for Tatau and Sebauh sub-district, both has their own health clinic.
+Bintulu Division has one government hospital which is Bintulu Hospital and one government polyclinic at Bintulu town.
+There are also private-owned hospitals such as Columbia-Asia Hospital at Tanjung Kidurong and Bintulu Medical Centre at Bintulu town.
+As for Tatau and Sebauh sub-district, both have their own health clinics.
 Smaller government health clinics do exist at Ng.
 Tau and Tubau.